bayareawebpro/laravel-dom-pipeline/README.md

 Laravel DOM Pipeline allows you to pipe HTML content through a series of classes which can be helpful with sanitization and server-side enhancement / modification of page elements.
-The pipeline will not return the `<body>` tag or any other tags outside of the body scope.
+The pipeline will not return the `<body>` tag or any other tags outside the body scope.

-> "libxml_use_internal_errors" is enabled allow any type of tag to operated on.
-See DomPipelineService::class (line 25).

 ## Usage:
 ```php